Stari89/izi-crawler/README.md

 -   Make sure you have `.env.preview` file with secrets in `/src/client-mobile-v1`.
 If not, contact the Principal Developer to supply you with one.
 -   Install [Docker](https://www.docker.com/).
--   In terminal, navigate to `/src` folder where the `docker-compose.yml` fole is located:
+-   In terminal, navigate to `/src` folder where the `docker-compose.yml` file is located:
     ```
     cd ./src
     ```